-- Must not have been out of pre-doctoral dental school for more than five years at the time of acceptance or must have completed a two-year postdoctoral program accredited by the American Dental Association within the past five years. - Official transcripts from all colleges and universities attended.
+- Must not have been out of pre-doctoral dental school for more than five years at the time of acceptance or must have completed a two-year postdoctoral program accredited by the American Dental Association within the past five years or have successfully completed a preceptorship program at UTSD within the past five years. - Official transcripts from all colleges and universities attended.
 Applicant must provide adequate translations (if applicable). - Must have passed Part I of the National Board Examination.
 Part II scores are considered if available. - Applicants from countries where English is not the native language are required to submit scores on the Test of English as a Foreign Language (TOEFL). - A letter of recommendation from the chief administrative officer of the college, university, or dental school in which the applicant was last enrolled. - An interview will be required prior to an offer of admission.
 Those selected for interview by the committee will be notified. - A skills assessment bench exam will be administered during the interview process which includes a nonrefundable fee and is required prior to an office of admission.
-Those selected to take the exam by the Committee on Admissions will be notified. - No admission beyond the second year DDS class for the advanced standing.

-Students accepted as advanced standing participants will pursue the prescribed dental course of study and be required to complete satisfactorily published graduation requirements for Doctor of Dental Surgery candidates.
+Those selected to take the exam by the Committee on Admissions will be notified. - No admission beyond the second year DDS class for the advanced standing. - Students accepted as advanced standing participants will pursue the prescribed dental course of study and be required to complete satisfactorily published graduation requirements for Doctor of Dental Surgery candidates.